 - Keep a copy of the Letter of Offer.
 You will need this copy so that you are aware of your rights and if you have to make a claim against the institution.

-A Confirmation of Enrolment (CoE) is a document that will be issued by your educational institution that verifies your enrolment in a specific course.
+A Confirmation of Enrolment (CoE) is a document that will be issued by your education provider that verifies your enrolment in a specific course.
 The CoE will be sent to you after you have accepted your offer and paid your deposit.

-You must include a copy of this document in your visa application so that the government has proof that you are registered in your declared course.
+You must include a copy of this document in your visa application so that the Australian Government has proof that you are registered in your declared course.

-See studying and training visas on the Australian Department of Home Affairs website for more information and check the institution's website for any specific English language requirements.
+See studying and training visas on the Australian Department of Home Affairs website for more information and check the education provider’s website for English language requirements.

-Another Australian student visa requirement is the Genuine Temporary Entrant (GTE) component.
-To meet this requirement, you must write a statement that addresses two criteria:
+To meet the Genuine Temporary Entrant (GTE) requirement, you must write a statement that addresses two criteria: